ArtemDev228/Classic-Brawl-V20-with-online-battles/README.md

 You will find the tutorial on the original Classic Brawl.
 Need help?
 My discord: Artem_dev#0947
 35 followers = pure online battles without a server on python.
+50 followers = I do online fights for the version for which there will be more votes in issues